 For the implementation of the population policy, the National Council for Population and Development was established in 1982 as the advisory body to the Government for the coordination and promotion of all population related issues.
-In the period between 1982 and 1993, the NCPD has been administratively under various government ministries, and currently falls under the Office of the Vice-President and Ministry of Planning and National Development.
-The Council comprises of a chairman, 15 members representing government ministries, Religious Organizations, NGOs and some leading scholars involved in the National Population Programme.
+In the period between 1982 and 1993, the NCPD has been administratively under various government ministries, and currently falls under the Ministry of Finance and Planning.
+The Council comprises of a chairman, 18 members representing government ministries, Religious Organizations, NGOs and some leading scholars involved in the National Population Programme.
 The Council is served by a Secretariat headed by a Director.
 The Secretariat has five main divisions dealing with general areas of finance and administration, programme coordination, policy development, IEC, and research, evaluation and monitoring.
 Implementation and coordination at the district level is undertaken by district based officers with the support of the Secretariat.